cxr820/ph-submissions/lessons/geospatial-percent-change-r.md

 ## Procedure

-Before starting with this section be sure to have downloaded and extracted all files from the [City_Miami.zip](/assets/geospatial-percent-change-r/City_Miami.zip) file to folder "c:\temp\City_Miami," or an equivalent directory for Mac, Linux, or Unix.
+Before starting with this section be sure to have followed the steps in the previous section and properly downloaded and extracted the data files as instructed.

 ### Setting the working directory